 - 1. A student may register for not more than six (6) semester hours of Independent/Directed Studies per semester with not more than six (6) semester hours granted for any single course. - 2.
 Independent/Directed Studies may be used as electives. - 3.
-Independent/Directed Studies may not be used to meet area/program requirements unless prior permission is given by the advisor and the Dean of Instruction.
+Independent/Directed Studies may not be used to meet area/program requirements unless prior permission is given by the advisor and the Vice Chancellor for Academic Affairs.
 (Policy Haw 5.602)